Can We Have a Word?

 Discussion highlights:

-The importance of reframing wellbeing as a foundation for excellence, not just a support function
+The shifting focus of employers towards prioritising wellbeing as a business imperative, not just an HR function

 For show notes and free bonus resources, visit www.KaraConnect.com/podcast.